Robin-WZQ/Robin-WZQ/README.md

 - An AI🧠 student in Beijing Institute of Technology🏫, and will gradute🎓 in 2022
 - Enjoy coding with python🐍, but can do code with C, C++ as well
 - Love <span style="color:red">❤</span> the DeepLearning<span style="color:white">🧠</span> and Computer Vision<span style="color:white">👀</span>
-- Enjoy reading book, especially science fictions😄
+- Enjoy reading books, especially science fictions😄
 - One Piece fans🔥🔥🔥
 - Email: 2485794339@qq.com